KDE/documentation-develop-kde-org/content/docs/plasma/widget/porting_kf6.md

 #### New KSvg framework

 Everything regarding SVG theming has moved from Plasma Framework to a new framework called KSvg.

+The API is compatible, with the exception of the ``colorGroup:`` property which hass been removed because its functionality is now provided automatically.

-The API is compatible, but the import needs to be changed to:
+The import needs to be changed to:
 ```import org.kde.ksvg 1.0 as KSvg```

 | Plasma 5                | Plasma 6          |